jobial-io/sclap/README.md

   an `IO[_]`.
 If you are not familiar with the IO monad, all you need to know about it is that your application logic has to be enclosed in an IO ('lifted' into an IO context) before it is returned in the yield part of the for comprehension in the run function.
-If your application logic results in something other than an IO, it gets implicitly ' lifted' into an `IO[_]` context.
+If your application logic results in something other than an IO, it gets implicitly 'lifted' into an `IO[_]` context.
 For example, if yield has code that returns an Int, it will implicitly become `IO[Int]`, taking care of any exceptions potentially thrown in the process.
 Also, if yield results in a Future or a Try, Sclap will know how to lift them into an `IO[_]` context in a safe (referentially transparent) way, propagating and handling errors automatically.
 The IO context guarantees that your